Roman Catholic State Party: Ideology

 The RKSP based on biblical norms and Catholic dogma.
 An important encyclical was Rerum novarum of 1891.
-In this Pope Leo XIII called for stronger government interference in the economy, while denouncing socialism.
+In this Pope Leo XIII called for stronger government interference in the economy.
 The RKSP wanted strong government control over public morality: divorce should be limited, the Sunday's rest was to be kept, cinemas and theatres should be kept under tight government control, alcohol addiction should be combated.

 The party was a staunch proponent of a corporatist economy, where employer's organisations, unions and state work together for the common good.
 The RKSP was in favour of social and labour legislation.
 During Great Depression, the call for a more active role of government was strengthened.

 Regarding foreign affairs, the RKSP was an advocate of Dutch neutrality, which was to be maintained by a strong army and navy.
 Furthermore, the party was in favour of the colonial government of the Dutch East Indies.